 It’s the end of the year and I can admit that I’m excited about summer but the thought of saying bye to my little mustaches makes me sad.
 Each group of kids is something unique and special.
 If you think about it, our kids come to us as 5-year-olds who don’t know letters, numbers, or how to write their names.
 And they leave us 180 days later as readers and writers.
 180 days of growth, bonding, laughter, joy, frustration, and tears.
 But nothing is as important as the family we build in our classrooms.
 I am always immensely proud of my kids and I know they will do great things!
-So, let’s talk the end of the year!
+So, let’s talk about the end of the year!

 Here is my answer to this question: That’s going to be a NO for us.
-We do not do a kindergarten graduation.
+We do not do kindergarten graduation.
 I believe that we graduate twice: high school and college.
 Completing kindergarten is a milestone, yes.
-But is not a graduation level event.
+But is not a graduation-level event.
 There I said it.
 You can hate me if you want.
 I believe we should celebrate our year together so we have a small celebration in our classroom.
 We invite the families.
 We watch a movie of our year together.
 Everyone gets a small gift and a personalized award!

 End Of The Year Gifts

 I do not buy my students a gift at the end of the year.
 My reasoning is that I give the gifts all year with our theme days and Foodie Fun Fridays and more!
 But I do want my kids to have something to remember our year so they get a personalized gift that costs me $1 each.

 These are created for FREE using the website wordart.com/create.
 I entered all the kids’ names along with the year, our school name, and kindergarten.
 I also include the word Mustaches because I call my kids “my mustaches!”.
 You can choose different shapes and change colors to make it unique.
 We chose circles.
 We printed the word art, cut them out, and glued them onto cardstock.
 Those were placed in picture frames from Dollar Tree.